uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

   credential_source = Ec2InstanceMetadata
 ```

-  It worth noting that additional information may be required in this file, everything would depend on your setup for the VM in question.
+  It's worth noting that additional information may be required in this file but that will depend on your setup for the VM in question.